ELPC — Companhia Paranaense de Energia

 - Recurring Net Income: BRL 683 million, a 30% increase compared to Q4 2024.

-- CapEx: BRL 768 million in Q4, totaling BRL 3.4 billion for the year, focused on network modernization and operational safety.
+- CapEx: BRL 768 million for Q4, totaling BRL 3.4 billion for the full year, focused on network modernization and infrastructure.

 - Leverage: Ended the year at 2.7x, consistent with the optimal capital structure.

-- Dividends: Record total of BRL 3.8 billion paid in 2025, representing an aggregate payout of 144% and a dividend yield of 14%.
+- Dividend Distribution: Record total of BRL 3.8 billion for 2025, representing an aggregate payout of 144% and a dividend yield of 14%.

 2. Strategic Updates and Business Highlights

-- Vision 2035: Announced a multiyear investment plan of BRL 18 billion over the next five years.
+- Vision 2035: Launched a multiyear investment plan of BRL 18 billion over the next five years.

 - Novo Mercado Migration: Successfully migrated to the highest governance level on B3, enhancing stock liquidity and attracting investors.

-- LRCAP Auction: Preparing for the Reserve Capacity Auction scheduled for March 2026, with expectations to contract hydroelectric products, which are seen as cost-effective and beneficial for consumers.
+- LRCAP Preparation: Fully prepared for the Reserve Capacity Auction scheduled for March 2026, with two projects ready for bidding.

-- Operational Resilience: Notable performance in the GenCo segment, with a 24% increase in EBITDA, attributed to improved operational efficiency and favorable market conditions.
+- Operational Efficiency: Notable improvements in the Generation and Transmission segment, with a 24% increase in recurring EBITDA.

 3. Forward Guidance and Outlook